Movements in Mobility.

 Pricing and Availability

-Starting at $72,095 (including destination fees), the 2026 Silverado EV Trail Boss is scheduled to arrive at dealerships this summer.
+Starting at $72,095 (including destination fees), the 2026 Silverado EV Trail Boss is set to hit dealerships this summer .
 This price point positions it competitively within the electric truck market, offering a blend of performance, range, and off-road capability.(Kbb.com, Chevrolet Newsroom)

 Final Thoughts